 Snowflake is the best-known of a new breed of SaaS-based offerings designed to offer scale, simplicity and high performance, without breaking the bank.
-But given the sensitivity of data used in the tool, it’s important to understand where native controls can be enhanced by third-party solutions – such as data encryption.
+But given the sensitivity of data used in the tool, it’s important to understand the range of powerful security features Snowflake provides and where native controls can be enhanced by third-party solutions – such as data encryption.

 Why everyone’s using Snowflake